 My Four Seasons Hotel Singapore review is based on multiple check-ins over the last 15 years, dating back to my husband’s business trips before we were parents.
 We’ve been back multiple times with my daughter, who actually overcame her fear of swimming in the family pool.
 It’s not a huge hotel, relative to others in town, but we like it this way.

-A location around the corner from the famous Orchard Road shopping provides the utmost in convenience, not to mention the renovated rooms and exquisite cuisine, no small feat in a country that considers eating a national sport.
+I also like the location around the corner from the famous Orchard Road shopping.
+Not to mention, the renovated rooms and exquisite cuisine are both fantastic.
+The latter is no small feat in a country that considers eating a national sport.

 - A quiet location close to Orchard Road and Orchard Road MRT Station